stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 in burnchain block heights, at which point any legacy support for the old, replaced networking code paths will be dropped.
 This deadline will be no longer than six months into the future.
-The exact block height is chosen at the discression of the Foundation, with advice from affected ecosystem entities.
+The exact block height is chosen at the discretion of the Foundation, with advice from affected ecosystem entities.

 The Foundation will keep its old nodes online as long as it believes that there is a systemic risk to shutting them down, and will send an email to announce@stacks.org to indicate when support for the old network version will be terminated.
-This deadline may exceed the built-in deadline, at the Foundation's discression.
+This deadline may exceed the built-in deadline, at the Foundation's discretion.

 Note that if this procedure is used, ecosystem participants should expect no fewer than three separate emails from announce@stacks.org -- one in step 2, one